Sumandora/tarasande/README.md

 - Vehicle Speed
 - Elytra Flight
 - Baritone Sprint Jump
-- BowAimbot
 - More Anti Bots (Mode which checks if the entity tries to stay out of the line of sight)
 - Inventory management
 - KillAura: Simulate Damage in case cooldown isn't gone but full dmg isn't needed to kill somebody
 - PvP-Bot for Practice Game Modes
-- Stop using Thread.stop
-- Make the friend alias feature accessible to the user (frontend is missing) (text fields instead of texts and let the user rewrite the name live?)
 - MidClick (alias prompt with screen and callback?)
 - KillAura: Calculate attack cycle from enemies
 - Configure ESP / "ESP Studio" - Fully customizable 2D esp setting like spirthack